lekhana30/Payment-Analytics-and-Anomaly-Detection-Pipeline/README.md

-# Insurance Claims, Premiums & Anomaly Trend
+# Payment Analytics and Anomaly Detection Pipeline

 This project analyzes **synthetic insurance data (10,000+ rows)** to uncover hidden trends in **claim payouts**, **premium pricing**, **conversion rates**, and **risk anomalies**.
 The goal is to provide actionable insights to improve **policy pricing strategy**, **customer segmentation**, and **fraud/anomaly detection** using visual analytics.